ryanstraits/ryanstraits.github.io/about.md

 ##### Right out of the gate, I have to let you in on a little secret.

 See the trendy glasses I'm wearing in that picture right up there?
 Well, here's the deal: they're kind of fake.
 As in, they are doing nothing more for my eyes than if I wasn't wearing them.
-That's weird right?
-My friends that know this embarrassing fact about me have not been shy in telling me as much.
+How silly, right?
+Friends of mine that I've let in on this secret have not been shy in telling me as much.

-So then, why start off an "About" section" with such an odd, revealing factoid about myself?
+Ok, so why start off an "About" section" with such an odd, revealing factoid about myself?
 Well, because that's kind of what I am hoping the purpose of this blog is going to be.
-As I approach the middle chapters of life, I have come to realize that for one, I'm not nearly as cool as I think I am, and two, one of the most valuable things I have to offer you as a reader is transparency.
+As I approach the middle chapters of life, I have come to realize that I'm not nearly as cool as I think  myself to be.
+And that one of the most valuable things I have to offer you as a reader is transparency.

 Now, why am I choosing to bare my soul in blog form in the year 2018 (and beyond) instead of say, on Medium, or Facebook, or somewhere similar.
 Well, because I think that transparency requires a level of intimacy that might get steamrolled in a more "public" platform.
-And I also

----

-##### What's up with the spooky name, dude?

-No, this doesn't have anything to do with states of the US that are haunted.

----

-##### Ok, so where we go from here?
+And I also, I coded a lot of this site by myself and honestly, that makes it much more fun for me.

 I'm a millennial, but just barely.
 I made the cut on the front end of the generation by just a year or two.
 This is evidenced by the fact that I am indeed writing to you right now in blog form and not through Snapchat.
 I consider myself on the sufficiently and properly bandaged side of the bleeding edge.
 I'm a dad and a husband, so you're going to see that reflected in far too much of what I write about.
 I'm going to go ahead and just pre-apologize for all the gushing and fawning right here to save myself the trouble later on.
 Besides wearing no-prescription Warby Parker's, here are a few other random tidbits about me.
 My favorite TV show is and always will be MacGyver.
 My favorite musician is Bruce Springsteen.
 I still consider Seth Cohen [a fashion icon](https://twitter.com/ryanstraits/status/817788129298042886).
 Chocolate chip cookies > donuts.
 By day, I'm a Project Manager and deal with far more important matters

-Lastly, I wear the glasses because I like them and I damn well want to.
+Lastly, I wear the glasses because my wife likes them and I damn well want to.

 ---

+##### So what's up with the spooky blog title, dude?

+No, this doesn't have anything to do with states of the U.S. of A. that are haunted by spectral beings.
+But it might just be as esoteric as that.

+The title of this blog references a"pseudopotentials"

+---

+##### Ok, so where we go from here?

 If you're new to this blog, the best place to start is on my series on growing up & getting older, I call it "A Midlife Guide To Growing Up" and it encompasses just about everything I'm trying to do with this blog.
 Establish a place to be real and to hopefully help others feel less weird or alone in such a strange time of life.